-If you have a degree in commerce, agriculture, engineering or law, you may be interested in the 'Regional Agribusiness Banking' program.
-This graduate program also runs for 8 weeks and may be done anywhere in Australia.
+If you have a degree in commerce, agriculture, engineering or law, you may be interested in the Agribusiness Banking' program.
+This graduate program also runs for 18 months and may be done anywhere in Australia.
 It's particularly accessible for those living in regional areas who may not want to or be able to move far from home.

 Knowing what to expect in any recruitment process gives you a head start, and it’s no different with ANZ.
 Speaking specifically about interviews and testing, it pays to be prepared.
 Fortunately, ANZ has recently simplified its recruitment process to make it easier for you to showcase your whole personality and skills.
 You won’t even need a CV or cover letter to apply!